 This is from not Donald Trump.

-This is from the letter the attorney general barr sent, the four-page letter about when he's gonna release, he said he quoted the Mueller report, quote, the investigation did not establish that members of the Trump campaign conspi or coordinated with the Russian government in its election interference activities.
+He said, he quoted the Mueller report, quote, the investigation did not establish that members of the Trump campaign conspired or coordinated with the Russian government in its election interference activities.

-Those are Mueller's words from Muller's report.
+Those are Mueller's words from Mueller's report.

 He didn't make a decision on obstruction.

-He just laid out the case as the law that the Democrats wanted, and very quickly, even Rod Rosenstein said no evidence it doesn't rise to the level of obstruction.
+And very quickly, even Rod Rosenstein said, no evidence, it doesn't rise to the level of obstruction.

-But the same people that are going to try and tell you on Monday, it's obstruction obstruction will never talk about Hillary's obstruction, which was the biggest slam dunk case ever in history.
+But the same people that are going to try and tell you on Monday, it's obstruction, obstruction, will never talk about Hillary's obstruction, which was the biggest slam-dunk case ever in history.

 And they're still just ratcheting it up.